-What is it like to be a West Los Angeles Dietitian in 2016?
+What is it like to be a West Los Angeles Dietitian?

 The field of dietetics is changing rapidly.
 I have done much reflecting on this lately.
 Much of the information I was taught in school is entirely obsolete.
 Much of it was never true in the first place.
 I am really proud of the work we have done as Dietitians for Professional Integrity attempting to make an impact on the corrupt nature of corporate sponsorship within the Academy of Nutrition and Dietetics.
 While we have not made much of an impact on the national level, we have made a splash at the local level, particularly in the Los Angeles District (LAD).
 As a West Los Angeles Dietitian and proud member of LAD, I have made a few short informational videos worth watching.
 The first is about Corporate Sponsorship and the second is about Food Industry Front Groups.